modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/28_scOrdersDetailRow.md

-The Orders Detail Row chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to display order details
+The scOrdersDetailRow chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show the products in a specific order.

 ## Default scOrdersDetailRow chunk